getgrit/stdlib/.grit/patterns/python/no_null_string_field.md

 title: Avoid using `null` on string-based fields such as CharField and TextField
 ---

-void using null on string-based fields such as CharField and TextField.
+Avoid using null on string-based fields such as CharField and TextField.
 If a string-based field has null=True, that means it has two possible values for "no data": NULL, and the empty string.
 In most cases, it's redundant to have two possible values for "no data" the Django convention is to use the empty string, not NULL.

 tags: #fix #best-practice